 Day 1 – Arrive Santiago.
 Domestic flight to Concepcion.
 Arrive Concepcion and pick-up by The Adventure Project. team – Depart for Las Trancas/Cabanas Los Hualles.
 173 km – 2 hours 30 minutes by private van.
 Welcome dinner and avalanche safety talk.

 Day 2 – AM avalanche safety training and then PM Nevados de Chillan mountain orientation, time permitting.

 Day 5 – Potential non-ski/cultural day – guided trip to Chillan.
 Explore Chillan with an English speaking guide, visit wineries and enjoy Chilean BBQ.
 Private transport included.
 The exact date of the trip will be confirmed, we normally due the non-ski day when everyone is feeling tired or there is inclement weather on the mountain.

 Day 8 – Ski Nevados de Chillan.

 Day 9 – Ski Nevados de Chillan.

-Day 10 – Depart Las Trancas for Concepcion.
+Day 10 – Potential ski day with departure from Las Trancas for Concepcion in the afternoon.
 Overnight in Concepcion and farewell dinner (not included in price).